boyomarinov/NodeMarkdownParser/README.md

  ```sh
  node parser
  ```
- - give path to the .md file you want to parse, e.g. ./example.md
+ - when prompted, type the filepath to a `.md` file you want to parse, e.g. __./example.md__ for a file in the same directory as __parser.js__.

-On success HTML file with the same name will be created in the same directory as the original.
+On success HTML file with identical name will be created in the same directory as the original.

 ### Code highlighting
 You have the possibility to switch between currently available themes by changing the `currentTheme` property at the top of __parser.js__.